bluesky/bluesky-cookbook/docs/explanations/document-storage.md

 ## Executive Summary

-For the first time in the ten-year history of the Bluesky project, the Bluesky core developers are recommending a change in how data and metadata from Bluesky documents should be stored at rest.
+For the first time in the ten-year history of the Bluesky project, the Bluesky core developers will soon recommend a change in how data and metadata from Bluesky documents should be stored.

 In the past, each Bluesky document has been stored as an individual record in a document database.
-This is not well optimized for common data analysis workloads, including batch reads or random access.
+This is well-suited to low-latency applications like live plotting, but it is not well optimized for common data analysis workloads, including batch reads or random access.

-Now, the new recommendation involves extracting metadata and data from the Bluesky documents and storing it at rest in a form that is more efficient for data access.
+Now, the new recommendation involves transforming the contents of the Bluesky documents for storage at rest in a form that is more efficient for data access.
 The implementation in development involves a change in technology from a document database (MongoDB) to SQL (PostgreSQL or SQLite).

 ## Motivation for and problems with original storage

-From the earliest days in 2015, the Bluesky project has always recommended storing Bluesky documents in MongoDB as the "canonical" datastore, and optionally exporting their content in other (somewhat lossy) formats.
-There have been multiple Python APIs to this underlying MongoDB storage [^1].
-Now there is also a secure HTTP API.
+From the earliest days in 2015, the Bluesky project has recommended storing Bluesky documents in MongoDB as the "canonical" datastore, and optionally exporting their content in other (sometimes lossy) formats.
+There have been multiple Python APIs to this underlying MongoDB storage, and more recently an HTTP API [^1].
 But throughout the underlying storage that they write to and read from has been unchanged.

 A MongoDB database was created for each beamline instrument/endstation.
 Within each database, a MongoDB "collection" was created for each Bluesky document